JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

   an `import` statement nested inside a function/`if`/`try` body is still invisible to this discovery pass (it is not an `ast.walk` over the whole file, only `tree.body`).
-- Because every file's own aliases are now folded into the same shared `parser_state.module_alias_to_actual` dict, two different files that reuse the same local alias name for two *different* modules raises `ElaborationError` immediately rather than silently letting whichever file was processed second win.
+- Because every file's own aliases are folded into the same shared `parser_state.module_alias_to_actual` dict, two different files that reuse the same local alias name for two *different* modules raise `ElaborationError` immediately rather than silently letting whichever file was processed second win.